Mooneerams Solicitors

 This type of compensation can be claimed if the injuries suffered in the accident caused the claimant to give up work.
 It is to compensate for the loss of earnings that the claimant would have earned in the future.

-Working out the loss of future earnings is a complex calculation to make.
-Many variables could happen, and they must be considered when working out future losses.
-It is important to include past and future earnings in any loss of earnings claim.
+Working out the loss of future earnings in a personal injury claim can get complicated especially in injury cases involving serious injuries.
+Many different things could happen in the future life of a person who has suffered serious or catastrophic injury, and a number of different scenarios must be considered when working out future losses.
+It is important to include both past (already incurred) and future earnings in any loss of earnings claim.

 This is intended to compensate a claimant who cannot return to the type of employment that they were doing at the time of the accident because their injuries prevent them from doing that type of work.
 It’s most commonly awarded when a skilled worker has to give up their trade or profession and instead do a less skilled job.